Cloud Resource Attributes

 Overview

-When you first connect your AWS account to Panther, all resources are scanned and evaluated against the defined policies.
+When you first connect to Panther, all resources are scanned and evaluated against the defined policies.

 See the list of supported resources here.
 Each documentation page for a supported resource includes its schema and a description of each attribute.
 You can reference the common fields below in any policy, as they are shared across all resources.